 For more information about how PLU is prepared, please take a look at the PLU All Hazards Plan.

 The intended purpose of a threat is to interrupt normal operations.
-Nearly all bomb threats do NOT result in explosions or even finding actual bombs.
-Alternatively, those who wish to cause harm to others will rarely alert the target victims, so first notification will be the explosion.
+Nearly all bomb threats do not result in explosions or the presence of actual explosives.
+Alternatively, those who wish to cause harm to others will rarely alert the target victims, so the first notification will be the explosion.

-Campus Safety will investigate the reported threat and may report it to local authorities.
+Campus Safety will investigate the reported threat and may report it to local authorities including the Pierce County Sheriff’s Department.
 Campus Safety or local authorities may ask occupants to assist in the search for potential bombs, because the occupants know best what is normal or out-of-place in their own building.

-A building evacuation may be ordered by PLU whenever there are sufficient facts to indicate the bomb threat is valid.
-The order to evacuate will be initiated by recognized responders using emergency notification methods.
+A building evacuation may be ordered by PLU Campus Safety whenever there is sufficient evidence indicating a bomb threat is valid.
+The order to evacuate will be initiated using emergency notification methods such as the building fire alarm and PLU Alert!

-Evacuees should put a building between the bomb (B3) and themselves.
+Evacuees should put a building between the reported bomb and themselves.
 Regular evacuation assembly areas may not be the best place to go.

 Keep the caller on the phone as long as possible.
-Listen carefully to the caller and record the date and time of call, exact words of the caller, approximate age and sex, speech pattern or accent, emotional state, and background noises.
+Listen carefully to the caller and record the date and time of call, their exact words, an approximate age and sex, speech pattern or accent, emotional state, and any background noises.
 Ask the caller:

 - When is the bomb going to explode?